CDCgov/ONT-Seq-analysis/README.md

 -->

-First, prepare a samplesheet with your input data that looks as follows:
+First, prepare a samplesheet with your input data that looks as follows*:

 `samplesheet.csv`: